 - Add oil to a sauté pan and place it over medium heat.
 Allow it a minute to heat up, then add the cumin seeds and once they turn brown, add the green peas, spices and onion masala.

-- Stir-fry the green peas for 2-3 minutes, or until they are cooked through, coated with spices and look a bit fried (this may take an extra few minutes if you’re starting with frozen masala).
+- Stir-fry the green peas for 2-3 minutes, or until they are cooked through, coated with spices and look a bit fried (this will take an extra few minutes if you’re starting with frozen onion masala).

 - Place the green peas on a platter and top with sliced hard boiled eggs.